-Council appointed community representatives to the Community Design Advisory Committee (CDAC) in February 2017.
+Council originally appointed community representatives to the Community Design Advisory Committee (CDAC) in February 2017 and is currently advertising for additional members.
 The CDAC Chairperson is an elected member appointed by Council.
 This Committee generally meets monthly (or as required) on a Monday, except in January.

 A Public Art Panel Policy which sets out membership, terms of reference along with meeting procedure and process for this Panel was adopted by Council on 17 October 2017.
-The Panel is to consist of two elected members (including the Mayor or representative), the CEO, a public art practitioner or coordinator and two other specialists.
+The Panel consisted of two elected members (including the Mayor or representative), the CEO, a public art practitioner or coordinator and two other specialists.
+Two additional appointments have recently been made.